Future-Web-Programming/TPSIT-Front-End-Development-Bootcamp-1/lecture-15/README.md

-# Lecture - 015  HTML Forms
+# Lecture - 015  HTML Form

 ## Create 3 Different forms, you can search realted html template forms on internet to gain idea